tendermint/spec/rfc/001-truncated-block-history.md

 * Unbonding time (SDK): already implemented as a genesis parameter `app_state.staking.params.unbonding_time`.
 Must now satisfy `unbonding_time < 2 * block.retention * block.time_iota_ms` otherwise errors (factor of 2 since `block.time_iota_ms` does not take into account block execution time).

-* Block time (Tendermint): already implemented as a genesis parameter `consensus_params.block.time_iota_ms`.
+* Block time (Tendermint): already implemented as a consensus parameter `block.time_iota_ms`.

-* Block retention (Tendermint): implement as a new genesis parameter `consensus_params.block.retention` (default 0, i.e. retain all), and add a local configuration option `consensus.prune_blocks` (default off) that allows node operators to either enable or disable block pruning on a per-node basis.
+* Block retention (Tendermint): implement as a new consensus parameter `block.retention` (default 0, i.e. retain all), and add a local config option `consensus.prune_blocks` (default off) that allows operators to enable or disable block pruning on a per-node basis.
 Must be at minimum 2, since the current and previous blocks are required for progress.

-* Snapshot interval (SDK): implement as a new genesis parameter `app_state.snapshots.interval` (default 0, i.e. disabled).
-Must satisfy `interval < 2 * block.retention` otherwise errors, to allow state synced nodes to catch up via block replay (factor of 2 to account for time spent taking a snapshot).
+* Snapshot interval (SDK): implement as a new config option `snapshot-interval` (default 0, i.e. disabled).
+Must satisfy `snapshot-interval < 2 * block.retention` otherwise errors, to allow state synced nodes to catch up via block replay (factor of 2 to account for time spent taking a snapshot).

-* Snapshot retention (SDK): add a local configuration option `snapshot-enable` (default off) to enable/disable snapshots on a per-node basis, and `snapshot-retention` (default 2, 0 retains all) that specifies the number of snapshots to keep.
+* Snapshot retention (SDK): add a local config option `snapshot-retention` (default 2) that specifies the number of snapshots to keep.
 Must be at least 2 to allow in-flight state syncs to complete as new snapshots are produced, but higher retention can be useful e.g. during mixed-version upgrades where old snapshots can be used by old-version nodes, or for state machine archives.

 ## Status